My way is the Old Way.

+“Is he what?”
 Eyes narrowing, the Viscount stared at Númi as though he was trying to peer inside his skull.
-“Is he what?”

-Baldur flung up a hand for silence, a tiny bit of his irritation showing on his face.
-“Don’t.
-I have heard enough stories and theories for one day.
+“Don’t.”
+Baldur flung up a hand, his irritation showing on his face.
+“I have heard enough stories and theories for one day.
 You were much closer to the battle than I was.
 I know you saw the spears that entered his body.”
-He shook his head.
+He lowered his arm back to the table.
 “This is not why you’re here.
 You’re here because you put the whole citadel in danger with your reckless actions.
 Men died last night.”

 “Men who had no need to,” Baldur continued as if Númi never spoke.
 “Men who had sons and wives.
 Their loved ones weep for them now.
 Your son should have been the only one to die last night.”

-The Viscount’s smile disappeared as Númi took a step back.
-“You’ll be escorted to a cell where you’ll spend the night.
-In the morning you’ll receive ten lashes in front of an assembly of soldiers.
+Baldur’s smile disappeared when Númi moved back to his original position.
+“You’ll be escorted to a cell where you’ll spend the night,” he told Númi.
+“In the morning you’ll receive ten lashes in front of an assembly of your fellow Lightbenders.
 This shall be your punishment.
 Questions?”

 “None, my Lord,” Númi replied.

 In the hallway, the number of Lightbenders had increased by four.
 They fell in around Númi as he stepped into the corridor, destroying all thoughts of escape, not that he had any to begin with.

-It doesn’t matter.
-He pushed his regret away and followed the thin Lightbender without responding.
-From the corner of his eyes, he graded the skills of the rest of the knights that traveled with him and found them wanting.
-He decided if he wanted to get away there was not a thing they could do to stop him.
+It doesn’t matter, Númi thought.
+Nothing matters anymore.
+Nothing!
+He pushed his regret away and allowed himself to be led, without responding.
+From the corner of his eyes, he graded the skills of the rest of the knights that traveled with him, running different simulations in his head.
+All outcomes ended with his death, the only variations being the number of Lightbenders he took to the grave with him.

 Númi blinked, turning to face the door.
 It opened, and Asbjörn entered, dressed in a scarlet robe.
 Númi brow wrinkled.
 “Is it time?”

-The causal show of power made Númi’s skin prickle.
-He turned back to stare at the lamp and the bugs that were swirling around it.
-“I’ve been watching them for hours,” he said.
-“At first, I was curious.
+The casual display of power made Númi’s skin prickle with revulsion; the Abyss was not a toy and should only be used when in dire need, or so he believed.
+He turned back to the lamp and the bugs swirling around it.
+“I’ve been watching them for hours now,” he said.
+“At first, I was curiosity.
 Why do they keep flying into the flame?
 What do they get out of it?
-It just seems so pointless.”
-He gazed at Asbjörn with a serious expression.
-“I’m not crazy.”
+It seems so pointless.”
+He paused, gazing at Asbjörn with a serious expression.
+“No, I’m not going insane.”

 “I never said you were.”